mwarning/KadNode/misc/manpage.md

 kadnode --announce mynode.p2p --tls-server-cert mynode.crt,mynode.key
 ```

-As an alternative, ownerhip can be proven using a HTTPS server running on the same host.
+As an alternative, ownership can be proven using an HTTPS server running on the same host.
 In this case, KadNode itself does not need certificates, but needs to announce the HTTPS port:

 ```